the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 ## To use bastion we recommend pilots to learn the following:

 - Know how aggro switches work in incursions.
 (Switches occur every minute after the intial wave spawn)
 - Know all the incursion site anchoring positions.
 Use the [Anchoring Guide](/guide/anchoring) for specifics.
 - Know how logistics work.
 (Nestors have limited rep ranges, and armor reps apply at the end of their cycle unlike shield reps)
 - Know the different Sansha rats.
 [Sansha NPCs](https://eve-incursions.de/rats) is a great resource.
 - Be able to communicate with the FC.

 ## General rules/requirements if you want SRP

 1.  **Auto repeat is off at all times.** (You are actively encouraged to use "CTRL+Left click" during TPPH & NRF)
 2.  **Bastion in lowest module row, NO SHORTCUT!**
 3. All tank skills must be at basic level for your chosen ship or higher (check [skills page](/skills))
+4. It is upto the active FC to decide if a pilot should be recommended for SRP should a loss occur due to over bastioning.
-4. When using the micro jump drive if you jump in a bad direction, this is classed as pilot error and WILL NOT be covered under SRP.
+5. When using the micro jump drive if you jump in a bad direction, this is classed as pilot error and **WILL NOT** be covered under SRP.
 (Being bumped by another fleet member is counted as pilot error and also not covered under SRP).

 ## Using Bastion